Mercedes A250e, B250e Unveiled With Plug-In Hybrid Powertrain

 Gallery: 2020 Mercedes A250e and B250e

-The water-cooled battery pack weighs approximately 150 kilograms (331 pounds) and provides the A250e hatch with a zero-emissions range between 60 and 68 kilometers per WLTP or 74 to 76 km according to the NEDC regime.
-The sedan offers a slightly higher range, 61 to 69 km WLTP / 75 to 77 km NEDC.
-As for the people-mover, the B250e can do 56 to 67 km WLTP or 70 to 77 km NEDC before running out of battery juice.
+The water-cooled battery pack weighs approximately 150 kilograms (331 pounds) and provides the A250e hatch with a zero-emissions range between 60 and 68 kilometers (37 to 42 miles) per WLTP or 74 to 76 km (46 to 47 miles) according to the NEDC regime.

 Mercedes wishes to point out the extra hardware has only “slight limitations on the trunk volume” thanks to clever packaging.
 One example is the exhaust system, which rather than extending to the end of the car, it ends in a centrally mounted outlet underneath the floor and has the rear silencer positioned within the transmission tunnel.
 In addition, the gasoline fuel tank is built into the axle installation space, therefore making room for the battery pack under the rear seats.